 -

-Training Phrases: First, you have to teach the AI what to listen for.
-This means feeding it a bunch of different ways a user might ask for something.
-The more examples you give, the better it gets at figuring out what the user wants.
+Training phrases: First, you teach the AI what to listen for.
+This means providing different ways a user might ask for something.
+The virtual agent uses these examples to accurately identify user needs.

 -

-This works well for tasks that follow a clear script, but it's a manual lift.
-You have to build, test, and maintain these flows yourself.
+This works well for tasks that follow a clear script, allowing you to maintain control over the support experience.

 Channel integrations for conversational ticketing